 “What about you two then?”
 Amy asked, studying Rose’s eyes again.
 “You look young but your eyes are old.
 Both of you.
 And you say you’re time travellers… what’s all that about?”

 Rose sighed.
-“I’m… seventy-two years old, I think.
+“I’m… 122 years old, I think.
 It’s hard to keep track sometimes in the vortex.”

 Amy took a step back, her eyes widening, “No you’re not.
 You’re lying.
 Look at you.
-No one looks that good at seventy-two.
-And I should know I live in Leadworth.”
+No one looks that good at 100.
+And I should know, I live in Leadworth.”

 Amy studied the woman curiously as they approached The Doctor and Rory, but decided to drop the subject for now.
 “So how come you two show up again on the very same day that lot do, the same minute?”
 She asked, leaning into The Doctor.